R Excel Tutorial: How to Read and Write xlsx files in R

 sheetName = "Sheet1"Code language: R (r)

-As can be noted in the image below, the Excel file has column (‘A’) containing numbers.
+As noted in the image below, the Excel file has column (‘A’) containing numbers.
 These are the index from the dataframe.

 • Save

-In the next example we are going to give the sheet another name and we will set the row.names parameter to FALSE.
+In the next example, we will give the sheet another name and set the row.names parameter to FALSE.

 write.xlsx(df, 'names_ages.xlsx',